 The Brazil squad, dumped out of the World Cup by Belgium, returned home, but the PSG star sneaked out the back door.
-DC United vs. New York City FC live and direct: MLS
+Portland Timbers vs LA Galaxy: MLS week 21 live online

 Brazil left the World Cup far earlier than expected.
 Neither the squad itself, or the bookmakers, who had them as favourites, never expected them to be knocked out in the quarter-finals.
 And now the country finds itself divided between the pain at the early exit at the hands of Belgium and indignation at seeing their biggest star, Neymar, hiding at this difficult time.

 The PSG star had his second disappointing World Cup in Russia, after the tournament in his homeland in 2014.
 On an individual level he played his part, with two goals and two assists, but he came into the tournament off the pace, having come back from a broken bone in his foot which had kept him out of action for the three months before, and he never made quite the impact many had hoped for.

 Neymar made headlines for the wrong reasons

 But the Neymar’s problem is that he’s made the headlines for other reasons.
 He spent a huge amount of time on the ground at the World Cup (14 minutes in total BEFORE the quarter-finals, according to one study) and his rivals directly and openly criticised him for his histrionics and exaggerated responses.
 “This is a man’s game, not a clown’s game”, said Osorio in a rageful outburst after Brazil beat Mexico in the last 16.

 Brazil fans still wanted to see Neymar